amadotejada/amadotejada/README.md

 - [unopass](https://github.com/amadotejada/unopass) - a convenient python module that allows you to retrieve secrets from 1Password CLI using your biometrics

+- [unopass-go](https://github.com/amadotejada/unopass) - unopass written in Go, package retrieve secrets from 1Password CLI using your biometrics

 - [GAMpass](https://github.com/amadotejada/GAMpass) - a tool to encrypt & decrypt GAM secrets at runtime using your biometrics with unopass

 - [Instant Check-in](https://github.com/amadotejada/instant-checkin) - perform instant check-ins to your fleet using your MDM solution via Profile (APNs)